openproblems-bio/openproblems/docker/README.md

 * [Dockerfile Reference](https://docs.docker.com/engine/reference/builder/) - Documentation from Docker on how to write Dockerfiles
 * [SageMaker Studio Custom Image Samples](https://github.com/aws-samples/sagemaker-studio-custom-image-samples/) - Example images from AWS designed for compatibility with SageMaker

-# Docker images
+## About Docker images

-By default, all methods and metrics run in the `openproblems` docker image.
+By default, all methods, metrics, and dataset loaders run in the `openproblems` docker image.
 If you require additional dependencies, you can either add them to an existing docker image, or if this is not possible due to conflicts, add a new one.

 To define which image is to be used in a method or metric, simply set the `image` parameter in the method decorator to match the name of the folder containing the Dockerfile (e.g., `image="openproblems-r-base"`).